 It’ll make you feel like a kid again.

 “Females are strong as hell!”
 And they’d have to be to survive an underground doomsday bunker for 15 years.
 But does it suck as much as viral social media attention and learning to use a smartphone?

 Perfectly acceptable first-run syndicated tripe, as Xena meets Baywatch in the Disney/M-G-M Studios Florida jungles.

 This is an alphabetical index of all our content covered at Drunk TV.
 There are five sections: TV Series, TV Miniseries, TV Movies, TV Specials and Extras.
 Want movie reviews?
-Check out our sister website at MoviesandDrinks.com.
+Visit our sister website, Movies and Drinks.

-It’s been forty years since CBS’ Dallas, in its sophomore 1978-79 season, moved to Friday nights and started its run as the highest-rated TV series of the first half of the 1980s.
-It’s also been about a year since I looked at Dallas’s premiere miniseries/season (time flies here at the high-flying Drunk TV offices).
-So…it’s … Continue reading ‘Dallas’ (Season 2): A cheating, double-crossing, backstabbing legacy begins
+It’s been over forty years since CBS’ Dallas, in its sophomore 1978-79 season, moved to Friday nights and started its run as the highest-rated TV series of the first half of the 1980s.

 Flashy but familiar, bait-and-switch ABC Movie of the Week entry.

 Having trouble keeping up with all the Marvel Cinematic Universe content?
 Good.